publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schI/m__us_usc_t50_s3023.md

 >         “(E) sections 301 of title 5, 113(b) and 162(b) of title 10, 503 of title 28, and 301(b) of title 31, United States Code.”

- __Improvement of Equality of Employment Opportunities in the Intelligence Community__
+ __Findings Regarding Improvement of Equality of Employment Opportunities in the Intelligence Community__

 [Pub.
 L. 108–177, title III, § 319][/us/pl/108/177/s319], Dec.
 13, 2003, [117 Stat.
 2614][/us/stat/117/2614], as amended by [Pub.
 L. 108–458, title I, § 1071(g)(3)(A)(iv)][/us/pl/108/458/s1071/g/3/A/iv], (B), Dec.
 17, 2004, [118 Stat.
 3692][/us/stat/118/3692]; [Pub.
 L. 111–259, title III, § 313(b)(1)(A)][/us/pl/111/259/s313/b/1/A], (3), Oct.
 7, 2010, [124 Stat.
 2666][/us/stat/124/2666], provided that: